 As you read the Commissioner’s interpretations of these terms below, bear in mind the position of the whistleblower.
 This is a person who usually has only partial information about what is going on.
 She likely will not be witness to the suitcase of money changing hands, but rather finds something amiss in the documenting of a transaction that is not adequately accounted for by those responsible.
 She may be right or she may be wrong.
 Either way, she should be protected against reprisal from her employer.

-For these reasons, the Act requires only that the employee “reasonably believes” wrongdoing has occurred – though this plays no role in the interpretations of wrongdoing that follow.
+For these reasons, the Act requires only that the employee “reasonably believes” wrongdoing has occurred – though this seems to play no role in PIC interpretations of wrongdoing.

 One category of wrongdoing is when someone breaks the law.
 In one case, however, a “technical” violation of the law, subsequently rectified, was not eligible for whistleblower protection.